Dr. Martin Luther King Jr. was a frequent visitor to Birmingham, and came to know the city’s racial strife– and its African American leaders.

 The interactive history museum tells the story of a city that was once known as “Bombingham” because of its racial terror.
 Exhibits include a burned out bus representing the attacks on the Freedom Riders, along with video excerpts from a 1961 CBS television documentary about the city that shocked much of the nation.

-You’ll also find a burned Greyhound Bus, a tribute to the Freedom Riders who were attacked in Birmingham during the historic 1961 protest to desegregate interstate transportation through the South.
+Also at the Civil Rights Institute, you’ll find a burned Greyhound Bus, a tribute to the Freedom Riders who were attacked in Birmingham during the historic 1961 protest to desegregate interstate transportation through the South.
 Riders were beaten in Anniston, Alabama, about 60 miles to the east.
 When protesters arrived in Birmingham on Mother’s Day, they were brutalized as well.
 A week later, they were beaten in Montgomery.

 Sixteenth Street Baptist Church